Timelock¶

 One-arg constraint¶

-transfer_ownership(addr)— one arg.set_scheme(id, addr)— two args; would require packing both into one word (e.g.(id << 160) | addr) or extending the contract to store a second arg mapping.- Arbitrary multi-arg calls — extend the contract to store a
+transfer_ownership(addr)— one argument.set_scheme(id, addr)— two arguments; requires packing both into one word (for example,(id << 160) | addr) or extending the contract to store a second arg mapping.- Arbitrary multi-arg calls — extend the contract to store a

 bytes-hash commit/reveal scheme.
-Out of scope in v1.
+Out of scope here.

 Governance pattern: Timelock + CryptoRegistry¶